YewTreeWeb/fhc-frontend/README.md

   - Minimise re-renders with `React.memo` and stable props.
   - Image optimisation (modern formats and compression) in the pipeline.
 - **Error handling**: User-friendly error states, retry strategies, and offline fallbacks for intermittent connectivity.
-- **SWR**: Automatically caches responses, so repeated requests for the same data don’t hit the server unless needed.
+- **SWR**: Automatically caches responses, so repeated requests for the same data don't hit the server unless needed.
 This improves performance and reduces server load.

 ---